danigb/elm-twelve-tone/README.md

 ## Coda: Learn some elm

 Remember the purpose of this setup is to do some exploratory programming and learn some test.
-Let's try it by implement a couple of functions more from the example.
+Let's try it by implement a couple of functions from the book chapter.
 First a function to convert from a list of note numbers to a list of pitch class numbers.
 Test first:

 ```elm
 test "listToPcs" (assertEqual [7,10,2,6] (listToPcs [55,58,62,66]))